OgieBen/OkayDocs/android/README.md

             val notificationData = NotificationHandler.extractRemoteData(remoteData)

             // You can handle the data from the push notification here
-            // However you seem fit
+            // however you seem fit
             // But in this illustration we just send sessionId as an Intent extra to MainActivity startActivity(Intent(this, MainActivity::class.java).apply {
                 addFlags(Intent.FLAG_ACTIVITY_NEW_TASK)